My Recommendations for the Healthiest, Best Cat Food

 Feeding a Cat Colony

 I understand it is not always financially feasible to feed anything other than dry cat food if you feed a large cat colony (I did so at one time myself, one day a week for about 100 cats).
 For your own pet cats, try and make this a priority.
 It will almost always save you money in the long run by avoiding or at least greatly reducing the need for vet visits.
 For a colony of cats, feeding them very inexpensive canned food is better than even the most expensive dry food.
 If you feed two times per day, feeding them one meal of canned and one meal of dry will greatly improve their health.
 Or alternating days--one day canned, the next day dry, and so on.
 At the very minimum if these two scenarios are impossible, then please do at least avoid using dry food that contains corn, soy, wheat, and artificial colors and flavorings.
 Cats don't care about the colors.
 The colors are to entice humans to buy the product, but artificial colors, flavorings, and preservatives cause stress and extra work on the organs, which depletes the immune system.
-They are also linked to cancer.
+Artificial ingredients are also linked to cancer.

 Best Canned Cat Foods